MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

-description: 'Learn about the different ways you can ingest (load) data in Azure Data Explorer' ms.reviewer: tzgitlin ms.topic: conceptual ms.date: 09/26/2023
+description: 'Learn about the different ways you can ingest (load) data in Azure Data Explorer' ms.reviewer: tzgitlin ms.topic: conceptual ms.date: 10/04/2023
 ---

 # Azure Data Explorer data ingestion overview

-Data ingestion is the process used to load data from one or more sources into a table in Azure Data Explorer.
-Once ingested, the data becomes available for query.
+Data ingestion is the process of loading data from one or more sources into a table in your cluster.
+Azure Data Explorer validates initial data and converts data formats where necessary.
+Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
+Once ingested, the data is available for query.

+Azure Data Explorer offers queued ingestion and streaming ingestion.
+For more information, see [Queued vs. Streaming ingestion](#queued-vs-streaming-ingestion).

 The diagram below shows the end-to-end flow for working in Azure Data Explorer and shows different ingestion methods.

 :::image type="content" source="media/data-ingestion-overview/data-management-and-ingestion-overview.png" alt-text="Overview scheme of data ingestion and management.":::

-The Azure Data Explorer Data Management service, which is responsible for data ingestion, implements the following process:

-Azure Data Explorer can pull data from an external source or read requests from a pending Azure queue that is shared with clients.
-Data is batched or streamed by the Data Management service.
-Batch data flowing to the same database and table is optimized for ingestion throughput.
-Azure Data Explorer validates initial data and converts data formats where necessary.
-Further data manipulation includes matching schema, organizing, indexing, encoding, and compressing the data.
-Data is persisted in storage according to the set retention policy.
-The Data Management service then triggers the ingest operation in Azure Data Explorer, where it's made available for query.
+> [!NOTE]
+> Data is persisted in storage according to the set [retention policy](kusto/management/retentionpolicy.md).

 ## Supported data formats, properties, and permissions